-Not only are the roads challenging for locals and visiting tourists, but the region also has limited connectivity – only around 40% of villages are covered by a mobile signal, and the remainder are detached, hindering development in those areas.
+Not only are the roads challenging for locals and visiting tourists, but the region also has limited connectivity – only around 40% of villages are covered by a mobile signal, and the remainder is detached, hindering development in those areas.
 As a result, tourism is very much concentrated and benefits only a few Tusheti villages, leaving most communities disadvantaged in terms of both communications and economic opportunities.

 TUSHETI INTERNET AS A “COMMUNITY NETWORK”

 Modern communications services (mobile, internet, etc.) are usually delivered by private companies.
 However, provision of these services in remote regions is expensive, as the lack of users and of general infrastructure (e.g., roads) and utilities (e.g., electricity) increases costs.
 Thus, deploying communication into such places is not profitable and the private sector is often reluctant to enter the market.
 Consequently, there is what economists often call a “market failure” in providing such services to the high mountainous regions.
 Affordable communication services, though, are in turn important for reducing the transaction costs of economic activities and expanding markets (e.g., high-value chains in agriculture or tourism).